-In this article, we’ll dive into an overview of the position, the most commonly asked marketing analyst interview questions, and discuss similar roles you can explore.
-As a bonus, we’ve also included CV-boosting tips!
+In this article, we offer an overview of the marketing analyst position, the most commonly asked marketing analyst interview questions, and discuss similar roles.
+We have also included CV-boosting tips!

 A marketing analyst’s primary role is to understand the business and marketing goals and leverage analytics to advance these goals.
 Here’s a breakdown of their key responsibilities: